 The following maps illustrate the power that some cartograms can have in helping users visually comprehend a phenomenon.
-While the map on the left depicts the majority vote results by county (with a vast majority of counties for the republican candidate), the cartogram on the right shows the areas again depicted by population (this time with country rather than state level data), revealing the larger number of democratic support.
-The map on the left gives a distorted view (even though it does not look distorted) because a majority of counties won by the republican candidate were low in population and many were large in area.
+While the map on the left depicts the majority vote results by county (with a vast majority of counties for the Republican candidate), the cartogram on the right shows the areas again depicted by population (this time with the country rather than state level data), revealing the larger number of Democratic support.
+The map on the left gives a distorted view (even though it does not look distorted) because a majority of counties won by the Republican candidate were low in population and many were large in area.

 For more election cartogram examples, visit University of Michigan 2008 election site.

 Visit the National Geographic Earthpulse map.
 On the left-hand side, you will find numerous check boxes for different thematic maps.
 Choose two thematic maps and identify at least two cartographic techniques (any that have been discussed in the chapter) the cartographer used when creating this map.
 For instance, in the map above (Figure 3.30), the cartographer used a qualitative color scheme (blue and red) on a choropleth map to show different categories (democratic or republication majority vote) for each U.S. state.

 As discussed above (and in Chapter 1), all maps are abstractions.
 This means that they depict only selected information, but also that the information selected must be generalized due to the limits of display resolution, comparable limits of human visual acuity, and especially the limits imposed by the costs of collecting and processing detailed data.
 What we have not previously considered is that generalization is not only necessary, it is sometimes beneficial; it can make complex information understandable.